-After six months captivity, Parker Reed is thrilled to be free and offered asylum on Delroi, joining her fellow prisoners Kareena and Zola.
-It’s not long before she realizes that could have been a huge mistake.
-She’s a woman used to being in control and she devoted her life to one purpose: bringing down the corrupt.
+After six months captivity, Parker Reed is thrilled to be free and offered asylum on Delroi, joining her friends Kareena and Zola.
+It’s not long before she realizes that could have been a huge mistake, however.
+She’s a woman used to being in control and she’s devoted her life to one purpose: bringing down the corrupt Tel Group.

-That identity is gone now but she hasn’t changed.
+That mission might done, but she hasn’t changed.
 She doesn’t play, goof off, or involve herself with men who think they should be the center of her life.
 Kaje Stian is a constant presence, however.
 He’s the exact opposite of the kind of men Parker usually dates, and he’s determined to have her.
 What’s a girl to do?
 He’s overbearing, demanding, and ultimately, irresistible.

 Kaje Stian, Steward and second in command of the Clan of the Keep, gathered his warriors and hurried to meet his chief.
 Fatigue pounded a tattoo behind his right eye, but it would be hours yet before he could indulge in sleep.
 He’d spent the previous night chasing down the identities of the rebels who’d attacked the goddess temple in their embassy compound.
 Now that he had a complete list he set his intelligence officers the task of digging into their backgrounds.

 He was still furious that the sanctity of the temple had been violated.
 There were only two on Delroi in active use and both fell under the protection of his clan.
 No male was ever allowed inside.
 He’d die to protect that right just like the other warriors in his clan.
 Except the traitors who’d joined the rebels.
 They’d been killed when Roarr’s and Barak’s men had entered.
 Kaje ground his teeth.
 Too bad they were dead.
 He would like to rip them apart limb by limb.